nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 35     I agree.
 Whilst the parties had a running series of projects between them requiring the supply of fabricated glass products by the Plaintiff to the Defendant, each contract concerned products with different specifications and requirements.
 That the Plaintiff issued a consolidated Statement of Account in respect of all the invoices for the various projects does not condense them into a single transaction.
 The Statements of Account are plainly for purposes of billing, and finding the references to the invoices for the counterclaim and claim in the Statement of Account does not render the counterclaim so closely connected with the claim.
 As regards the portion of the counterclaim pertaining to the sum of $30,159.63, said to be an overcharged amount, it related only to the J Gateway project and certainly is not closely connected with the claim.

-36     The Defendant refers to the case of **_Abdul Salam Asanaru Pillai (trading as South Kerala Cashew Exporters) v Nomanbhoy & Sons Pte Ltd_** (“**_Abdul Salam_**”),[\[note: 26\]](#Ftn_26) where it was held that there is a general right to equitable set-off in cases where there is a close relationship or connection between the dealings and the transactions which give rise to the respective claims.
+36     The Defendant refers to the case of **_Abdul Salam Asanaru Pillai (trading as South Kerala Cashew Exporters) v Nomanbhoy & Sons Pte Ltd_** (“**_Abdul Salam_**”),[^26] where it was held that there is a general right to equitable set-off in cases where there is a close relationship or connection between the dealings and the transactions which give rise to the respective claims.
 It is not necessary that the claim and the cross-claim must arise out of the same contract.
-It was held that the proper enquiry would be to ask whether there is a sufficient degree of closeness between the claim and the cross-claim, and in each case, the question turns on whether the respective claims are so closely connected that it would offend one’s sense of fairness or justice to allow one claim to be enforced without regard to the other.[\[note: 27\]](#Ftn_27)
+It was held that the proper enquiry would be to ask whether there is a sufficient degree of closeness between the claim and the cross-claim, and in each case, the question turns on whether the respective claims are so closely connected that it would offend one’s sense of fairness or justice to allow one claim to be enforced without regard to the other.[^27]

 37     In my view, _Abdul Salam_ does not assist the Defendant.
 As I have alluded to above, in my judgment, there lacked a sufficient degree of closeness between the claim and the counterclaim.
 The respective claims are not so closely connected that it would offend one’s sense of fairness or justice to allow one claim to be enforced without regard to the other.
 In fact, to my mind, it would be contrary to the sense of fairness to allow an equitable set-off on the basis of the counterclaim.
 There should rightly be judgment to the Plaintiff for its claim.